oryxlabs/PolarDNS/README.md

 ## Main concept

 By asking the PolarDNS server to resolve something, you are essentially giving it instructions how it should respond to you.
-This means that you, as a client, dictate the PolarDNS server what kind of response it should produce for you.
+This means that you, the client, dictate the PolarDNS server what kind of response it should produce for you.

 For instance, consider the following query:
 ```
 dig always.ttl2000000000.slp1500.yourdomain.com @127.0.0.1
 ```

-You should, again, receive A 2.3.4.5 record, but this time with TTL of 2000000000 (63.4 years) and after a delay of 1.5 seconds:
+You should, again, receive ``A`` record with the ``2.3.4.5`` IP address, but this time with TTL of 2,000,000,000 (63.4 years) and after a delay of 1.5 seconds:

 <img width="900" alt="PolarDNS custom TTL and latency" src="assets/polardns-custom-ttl-and-latency.jpg">

-In the above example, we have used the `always` basic feature (which always resolves to something), and combined it with the `ttl` modifier to adjust the TTL value and the `slp` modifier to actually respond after a delay of 1.5 seconds.
+In the above example, we have used the `always` basic feature (which always resolves to something), and combined it with the `ttl` modifier to adjust the TTL value and the `slp` modifier to wait before sending the response out.

-## Main features and response modifiers
+## Main functionalities (features and response modifiers)

+PolarDNS has the following main functionalities:
+1. **Features**: These can produce various DNS responses.
+Most features have parameters, meaning that it is possible to adjust their behavior to produce variety of different DNS responses.
+1. **Response modifiers**: These can further modify the DNS responses coming out from the PolarDNS server.
+Modifiers are independent on the selected feature and can be combined freely.

-There are many built-in features and modifiers to produce variety of different DNS responses.
-By combining them together, it is possible to produce countless variants of a given response.
+There are around 60 different features and 11 response modifiers currently implemented.
+By using different features and combining them together with different response modifiers, it is possible to produce countless variants of given response.

+See the included **[catalogue](docs/catalogue/)** of all implemented **features** and **response modifiers**.

 This gives PolarDNS capacity to produce highly unusual, abnormal, and even malformed DNS responses, allowing the operator to see how the receiving side handles such situations and whether the receiving side is technically robust and mature.